ben-houghton-zz/AzureTextExtractionPipeline/README.md

 <img src="https://github.com/ben-houghton/AzureTextExtractionPipeline/blob/master/images/functionappsettingsvalue.JPG" width="700">

 You'll see in the code the line below.
-The imports the setting into the code at runtime, meaning the ket is safely secured outside of the source code.
+The imports the setting into the code at runtime, meaning the key is safely secured outside of the source code.

 ```javascript
 var subscriptionKey = System.Environment.GetEnvironmentVariable("ComputerVisionSubscriptionKey", EnvironmentVariableTarget.Process);